 Luckily, there are several ways you can develop your skills in talking about death with loved ones today.

-If you feel like having some fun, you can check out the End of Life Planning Card Deck.
+If you feel like a different way of doing this, you can check out our End of Life Planning Card Deck.
 Including a print workbook to make it an entertaining game with yourself, friends and family, check it out here.